 This Isn’t Abuse… Is it?

-During the international “16 Days of Action” campaign (November 25-December 10), COPE Galway is publishing “Gillian’s Story” on their digital platforms, walking with Gillian as she wrestles with some tough choices.
-On the final day, December 10, they launch their Relationship Checklist Poster, which contains some vital questions to ask yourself to determine the health of your relationship.
-The poster will be available on www.copegalway.ie and is ready to go into all public outlets throughout city and county.
+Today, on International Human Rights Day, and the culmination of the “16 Days of Action” campaign (November 25-December 10), COPE Galway has launched their Relationship Checklist Poster, which contains some vital questions to ask yourself to determine the health of your relationship.

 When you’re ready to talk we’re ready to listen.

 Contact Dr Carol Baumann, Manager, COPE Galway Domestic Abuse Service, Modh Eile House

 COPE Galway is a local Galway organisation whose vision is for a community where every person is valued, cared for and supported at every stage of life.
 COPE Galway understands, respects and responds to the needs of people who struggle with the challenges of homelessness and domestic abuse and supports older people towards healthy and active ageing.

 In 2019, COPE Galway worked with 2,984 vulnerable people in Galway.
 This included 1,189 adults and 433 children affected by homelessness, (187 families and 868 single people).
 They also worked with 638 individual women and their children who were experiencing Domestic Abuse, produced and delivered 61,016 meals to older clients and to their services around Galway and worked with 724 older people at risk of isolation.
 The organisation also supported 2,938 individuals with food from the Fund for European Aid to the most Deprived (FEAD) Programme and distributed over 700 school kits.